airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 gulp.task('default', ['css', 'fonts']);
 ```

+In the file above, we have made three gulp tasks.
+The `css` task reads our `css/app.scss` Sass file, compiles it into CSS, and stores the CSS in `public/css`.
+The `fonts` task copies the Bootstrap fonts to `public/fonts`.
+The `default` task executes both the `css` and `fonts` tasks.

-Now when we run `gulp`, our compiled Bootstrap CSS should appear in the `public/css` directory:
+Now when we run `gulp`, the `default` task will execute and our compiled Bootstrap CSS should appear in the `public/css` directory:

 ```bash
 $ gulp